 \subsection{Topological descriptors}

-Another way of characterising cells is to look at their topology, which can provide a valuable means of characterising their complex branching structures.
-One such characterisation is the Topological Morphology Descriptor (TMD) \cite{kanari2018topological}.
-The TMD returns the topological persistence barcode of the given structure.
-This barcode concisely encodes the branching structure of the cell, and has been shown to be highly effective in the generation of synthetic neurons \cite{kanari2022computational}.
-Here, we apply the TMD to characterize the cellular projections and compare cellular topology across cell-types and species.
+Another way to characterize cells is by analysing their topology, which captures the complexity of their branching structures.
+One approach to this is the Topological Morphology Descriptor (TMD) \cite{kanari2018topological}, which computes a topological persistence barcode for a given structure.
+This barcode provides a compact representation of the cell’s branching architecture and has proven effective in classifying neurons \cite{kanari2018topological}.
+In this study, we use the TMD to quantify cellular projections and compare topological structures across different cell types and species.

-Topological persistence analyses at what length scales a given topological feature, here the path length of connected branches, persists.
-The TMD is computed by tracking the initiation points and termination points, with respect to path length from the soma, of the connected branches at different length scales \cite{kanari2020trees}, preserving the longer components and filtering out the shorter ones.
-This is computed over the individual neurite projections, not the entire cell.
+Topological persistence quantifies how long specific structural features, such as branch paths, remain across different scales.
+The TMD captures this by measuring the path lengths of connected branches, tracking both their initiation and termination points relative to the soma \cite{kanari2018topological}.
+This process preserves longer (more persistent) structural components while filtering out shorter ones.

-The terminal branches are evaluated with respect to their path length from the soma.
-Branches that share a parent node are compared and the branch with the shorter path length is filtered and its initiation length (path length of the parent node) and termination length are recorded.
-The longer branch is preserved and the process is repeated for all remaining branches, until there is only one remaining branch that corresponds to the path from the soma to the terminal point with the greatest path length.
-The returned barcode is a multi set of pairs of numbers, describing the initiation and termination of each constituent bar in the neurite, with respect to the path distance fro the soma.
-The topological barcode has been shown to retain detailed information of the structure it was computed for and can be used to categorise and identify cell types \cite{kanari2022computational}.
+To compute a neuron's topological descriptor, terminal points are evaluated by their path length from the soma.
+At each branching point, the shorter of the two sibling branches is removed, and its initiation and termination distances from the soma are recorded in the topological barcode.
+The longer branch is retained, and this process is repeated until all terminal points have been assessed.
+The resulting barcode is a multiset of value pairs, each representing the initiation and termination lengths of a branch segment relative to the soma.
+The longer branch is retained, and this process is repeated until all terminal points have been assessed.
+The resulting barcode is a multiset of value pairs, each representing the initiation and termination points with respect to the soma.